The Good: Well, it doesn't take up much space . . .

-The Basics: PA Distribution jumps into the minimate craze with a pathetic interpretation of Dr. McCoy that not even a die-hard fan would want in their collection!
+The Basics: PA Distribution jumps into the minimate craze with a dismal attempt at the villainous Khan that not even a die-hard fan would want in their collection!

 For those unfamiliar with the minimates concept, remember playing with Legos?
 You know how they eventually had people for the Legos?
 Well, minimates are a slightly larger (two inches tall as opposed to just one and a quarter) and a bit more articulate, but just about as good as far as their look.

-The figure is articulated, I have to give PA that; the head, shoulders, elbows, wrists, waist, knees and thigh-socket are all articulated.
+The Khan minimate is a two inch tall piece of plastic that vaguely resembles Khan.
+The scowl that makes up Khan's visage is a wavy mouth line that looks far more ridiculous than menacing.
+The figure is blockish, but articulated.
+I have to give PA that; the head, shoulders, elbows, wrists, waist, knees and thigh-socket are all articulated.
 Given, however, the way the feet are essentially little blocks, the leg articulation does little as far as poseability of the figure.
 It needs to be stood flatfooted in order to remain up and as a result, the knee and thigh articulation is a bit of a waste.

 Which leads to the question of playability.
 I don't get the point of this figure.
-Sure, you can pose Dr. McCoy to look like he's running (don't drop him too many times; my figure was chipped after he fell about seven times from a shelf onto a tile floor) or move his arms, but the scale is prohibitive for playing with others and the poseability is pretty rotten for simply displaying.
+Sure, you can pose Khan to look like he's punching or kicking, but the scale is prohibitive for playing with others and the poseability is pretty rotten for simply displaying.
 As far as a toy goes, this basically seems like an ideal toy for a young child to pick up, pop in their mouth and get lodged there as a result of the limb articulation.

 Which leads to the toy as a collectible.
 The best collectibles remind the buyer of the subject of the collectible.
 The best collectible toys rock because of the realism to the likeness of the character they are supposed to represent and articulation.
 Quite simply, the best collectible toys are the most striking likenesses of the characters they represent for collectors and great articulation for those who bother to take it out of the pack for play enthusiasts or those who want to actually display their figures.